TheRune22/PATProject/README.md

 The tests using these files can be run using `stack test`.

 Optionally, `stack test --ghc-options -ddump-splices` can be used to show the code generated from splices.

+After analysis, the specializer can be called by importing the output module from analysis in a new file, and writing for example `$(Pow.mainSpecializer "square" 3)` as a top-level declaration.
+This defines a new function `square`, corresponding to `pow` specialized to 3 as the secondary input, which can then be called as a regular Haskell function.